Buffalo Bills facts for kids

 - 83 Andre Reed, WR, 1985–1999 (Lee Evans III wore No. 83 by special permission)

 Since the team's earliest days, the number 31 was not supposed to be issued to any other player.
 The Bills had stationery and various other team merchandise showing a running player wearing that number, and it was not supposed to represent any specific person but the 'spirit of the team.'
 In the first three decades of the team's existence, the number 31 was only seen once.
 In 1969, when reserve running back Preston Ridlehuber damaged his number 36 jersey during a game, equipment manager Tony Marchitte gave him the number 31 jersey to wear while repairing the number 36.
-The number 31 was not reissued until 1990 when first-round draft choice James (J.D.)
-Williams wore it for his first two seasons; it has since been returned to general circulation.
+The number 31 was not reissued until 1990 when first-round draft choice James Williams wore it for his first two seasons; it has since been returned to general circulation.
+Cornerback Rasul Douglas currently wears the 31 since he joined the Bills in 2023.

 Number 32 had been withdrawn from circulation but not retired after O. J. Simpson.
 Former owner Ralph Wilson insisted on not reissuing the number, even after Simpson's highly publicized murder case and later robbery conviction.
-The number was placed back into circulation in 2019 with Senorise Perry wearing the number that year; practice squad cornerback Kyler McMichael was the last player to wear the number.
+The number was placed back into circulation in 2019 with Senorise Perry wearing the number that year; it is currently worn by linebacker Nicholas Morrow.

 Number 1 has also rarely been used for reasons yet to be explained.
 While there is no proper explanation, Tommy Hughitt was a player-coach for the early Buffalo teams in the New York Pro Football League and NFL from 1918 to 1924 and was both a major on-field success and a fixture in Buffalo culture after his retirement as a politician and auto salesman.
-Hugitt was reported to wear number 1 during this time.
-Wide receiver Emmanuel Sanders is the most recent Bill to wear the number; prior to his arrival in 2021, it had been 19 years since it had been worn in the regular season when kicker Mike Hollis wore it in 2002.
+Hughitt was reported to wear number 1 during this time.
+Wide receiver Curtis Samuel currently wears the number; prior to Emmanuel Sanders's one-year stint with the Bills in 2021, it had been 19 years since it had been worn in the regular season when kicker Mike Hollis wore it in 2002.

 Ralph C. Wilson Jr. Distinguished Service Award recipients